secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 #### Request editable version of GitLab Template:

-At Customer Account, OR, Opportunity:
+Within the Customer Opportunity:
-1. Click "Legal Request" (located at the top of Account and Opportunity SFDC layout)
+1. Click "Legal Request" (located at the top of the Opportunity SFDC layout)
 1. For "**Type of Legal Request**" select "**Request for GitLab Agreement Template**"
 1. For "**Type of Contract**" select the Template desired.
 For example, for a Non-Dislclosure Agreement request, select "NDA"
 1. For "**Contract Source**" select "**GitLab Contract Template**"